Belloj3/molssi_best_practices/README.md

 A python package workshop, lead by molssi.

 Lets see if this works I guess

+Features should be developed on branches.
+To create and switch a branch, use command 'git checkout -b new_branch_name'
+To swithc back to an existing branch, use
+'git checkout branch_you_want'

 ### Copyright

 Copyright (c) 2021, Jose Bello